 Coaching is provided to school districts interested in creating or updating strategic plans for arts education.
 A district arts committee comprised of local stakeholders develops a five-year plan for sustaining long-term district-wide arts education.
-Coaching will support planning for the use of increased arts education funding from the November 2022 passage of Proposition 28, also known as the Arts and Music K-12 Education Funding Initiative.
+Coaching will support planning for the use of increased arts education funding from the November 2022 passage of Proposition 28, also known as the Arts and Music K-12 Education Funding Initiative, as well as other district identified goals aligned with the Los Angeles County Regional Blueprint for Arts Education.
 Applications for coaching support during the upcoming school year are available at surveymonkey.com/r/ArtsEdPlanningRequest